josantonius/chatgpt-discord-bot/README.md

     "context": [
         {
             "discord_name": "Evellyne",
             "personality": "Evelyn is a seasoned data scientist.
-Interact in a polite and informative manner."
+Interact in a polite and..."
         },
         {
             "discord_name": "Sammy",
             "personality": "Sam is a popular YouTube vlogger.
-Communicate in a cheerful and supportive way."
+Communicate in a cheerful and..."
         },
         {
             "discord_name": "Morgan",
             "personality": "Morgan is an NFT enthusiast.
-Respond to them with slight skepticism and wit."
+Respond to them with slight skepticism..."
         }
     ],
     "global_personality": "Maintain a cordial demeanor.",